-Our data shows that since our last inspection in April 2009, New Haw Community School has continued to be a high achieving school.
+New Haw Community School continues to be a high achieving school.
+In February 2023 the school was inspected by OfSTED and retained the 'Outstanding' grading first awarded in 2009.
 Pupils are assessed regularly to ensure any gaps in knowledge are identified and the school has an established programme of focus teaching to ensure those pupils who need more targeted teaching in smaller groups are able to make progress in line with their peers.

-The disruption to education caused by COVID-19 has had a significant impact on children.
 The school has an ongoing process of rigorous assessment for all pupils to ensure any gaps in knowledge are identified quickly and addressed.
 There is an established programme of focus teaching to ensure that those pupils who need targeted teaching in smaller groups are able to make progress in line with their peers.